Skip to main content

 Define the callbacks

 The callback accepts the button clicks as the inputs.
-According to the id of the clicked button, the data will be loaded by different ways.
-For example, when btn-strio is clicked, the svg file will be loaded as text.
+According to the ID of the clicked button, the data will be loaded by different ways.
+For example, when btn-strio is clicked, the SVG file will be loaded as text.
 The service method self.service.register(...) takes the data and the file information as the input, and return the address that can be used to access the image.

 @app.callback(